Feeding Your Baby

-For babies, studies show that breast milk is best and is helpful for those born with a low (less than 2,500 grams or 5.5 pounds) or very low birth weight (less than 1,500 grams or 3.3 pounds).
-Breast milk of mothers who give birth early, prematurely, is higher in nutrients and other agents that help fight infection and promote health.
+For babies, studies show that breast milk is best and is critical for those born with a low (less than 2,500 grams or 5.5 pounds) or very low birth weight (less than 1,500 grams or 3.3 pounds).
+Breast milk of mothers who give birth early (prematurely) is higher in nutrients and other agents that help fight infection and promote health.
 It is known that babies given breast milk are more likely to have:

 • Reduced risk for infection, Retinopathy of Prematurity (ROP), and Necrotizing Enterocolitis (NEC).